What to do on a Rainy Day in Savannah

 • Bonaventure Cemetery – Take a drive through the cemetery and use the Bonaventure Historical Society’s mobile tour app as your guide.

-A little rain is the perfect excuse to enjoy a long, leisurely lunch, an early dinner, or a cocktail or two.
-Try:
+A little rain is the perfect excuse to enjoy a long, leisurely lunch, an early dinner, local beer, or a cocktail or two.

 • The Collins Quarter – Aussie-Southern fusion in a chic space.